DUNE-DAQ/daq-cmake/docs/README.md

 This package provides CMake support for DUNE-DAQ packages.

 The documentation for this package is divided into four parts:
-1) A description of `create_dunedaq_package.py`, a script which will generate a good deal of CMake/C++ code which is standard across all DUNE DAQ packages
+1) A description of `create_dunedaq_package`, a script which will generate a good deal of CMake/C++ code which is standard across all DUNE DAQ packages
 2) A description of the standard structure and CMake build code in a DUNE DAQ package
 3) A complete reference manual for the DUNE-DAQ-specific CMake functions developers can call in order to specify their package's build
 4) A description of how we use schema in order to consistently define data structures

 Note that this documentation assumes you have some familiarity with the [daq-buildtools package](https://dune-daq-sw.readthedocs.io/en/latest/packages/daq-buildtools) and know how to set up a development area and run commands to build code in it.

-## The `create_dunedaq-package.py` script
+## The `create_dunedaq_package` script

-A DUNE DAQ software package is composed of various types of software components - standalone applications, libraries, [DAQModules](https://dune-daq-sw.readthedocs.io/en/latest/packages/appfwk/), etc. Across the packages there are common ways these are implemented, whether as a result of our [official coding guidelines](https://dune-daq-sw.readthedocs.io/en/latest/packages/styleguide/) or simply through tradition. `create_dunedaq_package.py` takes advantage of these patterns and saves you work by generating much of the "boilerplate" code which makes up a DUNE DAQ package.
+A DUNE DAQ software package is composed of various types of software components - standalone applications, libraries, [DAQModules](https://dune-daq-sw.readthedocs.io/en/latest/packages/appfwk/), etc. Across the packages there are common ways these are implemented, whether as a result of our [official coding guidelines](https://dune-daq-sw.readthedocs.io/en/latest/packages/styleguide/) or simply through tradition. `create_dunedaq_package` takes advantage of these patterns and saves you work by generating much of the boilerplate code which makes up a DUNE DAQ package.

-Before using `create_dunedaq-package.py`, you'll want to have some idea of what software components will make up your package, and what their names should be.
-While the only argument actually required by `create_dunedaq_package.py` is the name of your new package, it won't do much unless you provide it with options and arguments.
-You can see what these are by running `create_dunedaq_package.py -h`, reprinted here for your convenience.
+Before using `create_dunedaq_package`, you'll want to have some idea of what software components will make up your package, and what their names should be.
+While the only argument actually required by `create_dunedaq_package` is the name of your new package, it won't do much unless you provide it with options and arguments.
+You can see what these are by running `create_dunedaq_package -h`, reprinted here for your convenience.

 Arguments and options: